Roni-Boiz/Media-File-Converter/README.md

    ```

 > [!NOTE]
-> Before that command make sure you have update the email with an actual email rather than dummy or fake email because you will receive an email with the *file_id* to download the converted mp3 file.
+> Before that command make sure you have update the email with an actual email rather than dummy or fake email because later you will receive an email with the *file_id* to download the converted mp3 file.

 3. **RabbitMQ Deployment:** Deploy RabbitMQ for message queuing, which is required for the `converter`.